-These posts are available for trainees to start at the beginning of ST2 or later.
-Trainees must have a minimum of 6 months whole time equivalent left of their current training programme at the start of this post
+These posts are available for doctors in GP training to start at the beginning of ST2 or later.
+Applicants must have a minimum of 6 months whole time equivalent left of their current training programme at the start of this post

-This post works between the 2 bases below and supports trainees in studying the Diploma in Palliative Care or equivalent.
+This post works between the 2 bases below and supports doctors in GP training in studying the Diploma in Palliative Care or equivalent.

 St Cuthbert’s Hospice opened in the 80s as a day hospice provision very much aligned to a growing need for community palliative care.
 The specialty of palliative care was still relatively new and it would not be until the 90s that Palliative Medicine became a medical training specialty.
 The inpatient unit has been in operation for around 15 years and the hospice is the major provider of specialist palliative care for County Durham.